Updated: May 2019

 IgE food allergy is an abnormal immune reaction that causes immediate inflammatory symptoms.
 Understand what’s happening and how they are diagnosed.

 The immune system protects the body from infection by producing antibodies that attack specific bacteria or viruses.
 We make five different antibodies or immunoglobulins (abbreviated Ig) – IgG, IgM, IgA, IgD and IgE.
 Some people have a genetic tendency to produce IgE antibodies to normally harmless substances (atopic condition).
 These harmless substances are “allergens” for that individual.
 Atopic individuals often produce IgE to many different allergens.

 |Food or medication||Eaten (digestive system)||Immediate inflammatory symptoms|

 If your immune system produces food-specific IgE, you may suffer with immediate allergy symptoms when you eat that food.

 IgE is produced against a specific protein in the food (there are exceptions, beyond to scope of this article).
 In peanut allergy, for example, the immune system is making IgE against one protein in peanut (there are about nine different allergenic proteins in peanut).

-The IgE attach to mast cells and become a receptor on the mast cell surface (see Food-Dependent Mast Cell Activation).
+The IgE attach to mast cells and become a receptor on the mast cell surface.
 If the IgE receptors encounter the food protein, the mast cells activate and release their inflammatory chemicals which cause immediate symptoms.

 Typical IgE food allergy symptoms include: